ansible/ansible/docs/docsite/rst/dev_guide/testing_running_locally.rst

 Environment Variables
 ---------------------

-Having a generic note about the limitations of using --docker (or --remote) is probably better than specifically mentioning ANSIBLE_KEEP_REMOTE_FILES in relation to those options.
-The limitations would be:
-When using Environment Variables along with test cases to attempt and manipulate the test runtimes, there some limitations to keep in mind:
+When using environment variables to manipulate tests there some limitations to keep in mind.
+Environment variables are:

+* Not propagated from the host to the test environment when using the ``--docker`` or ``--remote`` options.
-* Environment variables are not propogated from the host to the container (``--docker``) or remote (``--remote``) unless defined as whitelisted in ``test/runner/lib/util.py`` in the ``common_environment`` function.
+* Not exposed to the test environment unless whitelisted in ``test/runner/lib/util.py`` in the ``common_environment`` function.

-  *  As an example, this can be useful when using ``ansible-test shell --docker`` to run local tests inside of a docker container with the testing environment pre-setup and want to pass `ANSIBLE_KEEP_REMOTE_FILES=1` on to the tests inside the container and follow the :ref:`Debugging AnsibleModule-based modules <debugging_ansiblemodule_based_modules>` practices.
-This can be useful for testing and debugging on operating systems or Linux distributions other than what you have installed on your local system.

-* Environemnt Variables are not propogated to the tests when using tox (``--tox``) unless they are defined as whitelisted in ``test/runner/tox.ini`` by the ``passenv`` definition.
+* Not exposed to the test environment when using the ``--tox`` option unless whitelisted in ``test/runner/tox.ini`` by the ``passenv`` definition.

-* Most files from tests are not copied to the host from the container (``--docker``) or remote (``--remote``)
+    Example: ``ANSIBLE_KEEP_REMOTE_FILES=1`` can be set when running ``ansible-test integration --tox``.
+However, using the ``--docker`` option would require running ``ansible-test shell`` to gain access to the Docker environment.
+Once at the shell prompt, the environment variable could be set and the tests executed.
+This is useful for debugging tests inside a container by following the :ref:`Debugging AnsibleModule-based modules <debugging_ansiblemodule_based_modules>` instructions.

 Interactive Shell
 =================